YarnSpinnerTool/YarnSpinner-TypeScript/readme.md

 ## License

-See the LICENSE file for information on the license of this.
+See the license file for information on the license of this.